Real Estate Investing: How to Buy and Rent. Landlord 101

 Let’s see what you should take into consideration:

 - The property offers a potentially good return on investment.
-I mean not only on the monthly basis but also the price appreciation over the time.
+I mean not only on the monthly basis but also on the price appreciation over time.

-- The property should be in good condition (no major repairs are needed, unless you are buying fixer-up but cheaper than the market price).
+- The property should be in good condition (no major repairs are needed unless you are buying a fixer-up but cheaper than the market price).
 If you don’t have serious experience with renovations, I would not recommend buying your first property that requires expensive repairs.

-- The property is located in the pleasant and secure neighborhood with easy access to shopping malls, city center, and major interstates.
+- The property is located in a pleasant and secure neighborhood with easy access to shopping malls, the city center, and major interstates.

-- If you buy the house or sizable condo, make sure the area has good grade schools because most of the families who are looking for rent have the kids.
+- If you buy the house or a sizable condo, make sure the area has good grade schools because most of the families who are looking for rent have kids.
 It could be one more positive factor when people consider the rent.
-You can find the school information on Zillow web site.
+You can find the school information on the Zillow website.
 The driving distance to the schools should be considered, too.